 5. Give Employees More Power to Be Revenue Generators

-6. Mobile Accessibility = Take Your Business With You
+6. Be Mobile Accessible to Bring Your Business With You

-These applications typically offer a pared-down dashboard that updates in real time with crucial business KPIs, including:
+Many ERP vendors are offering native applications on Android, iOS and Windows smart devices for ease of use.
+These applications typically offer updates in real time with crucial business KPIs, including:

 - Customer acquisitions